 If you use an AirPort Time Capsule as a Time Machine destination: Based on the AFP removal MacRumors reported, this workflow would likely break with macOS Golden Gate.
 The migration path before upgrading: move your Time Machine backup to an external drive connected directly to your Mac, an SMB-compatible NAS device, or iCloud for the data that matters most.
 This needs to happen before upgrading.
 A broken backup destination during an OS transition is precisely when you need a working one.

-If you want to preserve configuration access for as long as possible: Download AirPort Utility now on any iOS device that has it in purchase history, and verify it's installed on your Mac before upgrading.
+If you want to preserve configuration access for as long as possible: Download AirPort Utility now on any iOS device that has it in its purchase history, and verify it's installed on your Mac before upgrading.
 This doesn't guarantee the app keeps working, but it keeps the access path open for however long the app remains functional under the new OS.

 One broader consideration for Time Capsule owners: the device was always doing two things, acting as a Wi-Fi router and as a networked backup drive.
 Users who replaced the router years ago but kept the Time Capsule running purely as a backup target are in the most immediate position.
-They may have no AirPort network to reconfigure just a backup workflow that's about to break.
+They may have no AirPort network to reconfigure, just a backup workflow that's about to break.

 Comments